liwuguibo/NUEDC/ADC/ADS1256/Readme.md

 Power supply is integrated and it is widely input.

-Not verified yet and driver will be uploaded after verified.
+Not verified yet and driver program will be uploaded after verified.